Registered: 1507678325 Posts: 4

 Also, fwiw I did the full elimination phase of the FODMAP diet due to then-undiagnosed issues --- an adult can certainly maintain and gain weight on it, but a restricting kid might have more challenges.
 If you ever need ideas on FODMAP let me know -- I ended up needing colon surgery and now follow it in a more voluntary mode but I know it pretty well and have now had several years of toying with it for myself.
 I think there is some merit to it helping a person with IBS and maybe even other colon issues, but it is arduous to do it correctly (eliminate all then reintroduce in specific ways to try to identify the offending item(s)) -- again, not something I would want to do with a restricting kid as a diagnostic tool, but it is manageable if you really end up knowing you need it.

 Good luck.
 Ten is a hard age in terms of part kid/part tween demeanor -- compliant pleaser vs independent twit (at least in my house).
 I still think the sudden onset seems like it would be hard to settle on "atypical" ED -- wondering if you want to share what testing she has had.
 Many of us here have done the GI dance for a number of years.
-We are not doctors, however, so if you trust yours has been thorough and thought outside the box a bit, move forward with the ED diagnosis of course!! __________________ Mom of either pre-diagnosis or non-ed underweight 11 yoa kid here to learn how to achieve weight gain.
+We are not doctors, however, so if you trust yours has been thorough and thought outside the box a bit, move forward with the ED diagnosis of course!! __________________ Mom of either pre-diagnosis or non-ed underweight 12 yoa (as of March 2018) kid here to learn how to achieve weight gain.
 BMI steadily in the mid 12's for nearly her entire life.
 Born 2006.
 UPDATE: April 2018 diagnosed ARFID, based solely on weight being less than 75% of Ideal Body Weight.
 Mildly picky, but mostly the problem is a volume/early satiety issue, along with abdominal discomfort and chronic constipation, all present since birth.
 FWIW ED-D is a fraternal twin and we have no other kids.

 Reply with quote #10